 Costs Involved in Building Walls

 As mentioned earlier, the cost of the retaining wall depends on the type of materials that you use.
-Other factors that influence the cost of retaining walls include the size of the structure as well as the labor required to build the material.
+Other factors that influence the cost of walls include the size of the structure as well as the labor required to build the material.
 You can reduce the cost down if you decide to build the wall for yourself.
-However, a DIY retaining wall may lead to a lot of disasters so make sure that you hire a reliable retaining wall contractor.
+However, a DIY retaining wall may lead to a lot of disasters so make sure that you hire a reliable wall contractor.
 If you are really on a tight budget, scout for a contractor that will be able to give you a sustainable offer.

 It is important to determine if there are sources of water nearby your property.
 The thing is that accumulated water such as a small pond can cause a lot of danger to retaining walls.
 Thus, it is very crucial to maintain good drainage on the retaining wall.
 Drainage management on retaining walls can include installing drainage sheets or to drill weep holes in the wall to allow water to pass through.
 Draining pipes can also be installed behind the wall to allow water to escape.

 Are building permits necessary before building a retaining wall?
-The answer depends on the type of retaining wall that you are planning to build.
-Zoning permits are often required when constructing retaining walls that are more than 12 inches in height from the ground.
+The answer depends on the type of wall that you are planning to build.
+Zoning permits are often required when constructing walls that are more than 12 inches in height from the ground.
 On the other hand, building permits are also needed for walls that over 4 feet in height while walls that are 6 feet higher often require commercial engineering review.